Mriganka5137/Mriganka5137/README.md

 ## 📖 About Me

-👨‍💻 I'm a passionate Frontend Developer with expertise in React.js, Next.js, Tailwind CSS, Sass, and TypeScript.
+👨‍💻 I'm a passionate Frontend | Full Stack Developer with expertise in React.js, Next.js, Tailwind CSS, Sass, and TypeScript.
 I enjoy creating intuitive and responsive web applications that provide great user experiences.
 I am constantly learning and exploring new technologies to stay up-to-date with the latest trends in web development.

 ## ⚡️ Skills